 According to Wikipedia, structural steel is a category of steel used for making construction materials in a variety of shapes.
 Structural Steel stands out as the most used structural material in the construction industry along with concrete both in Australia and all other parts of the world.
 Ranging from the most popular buildings and famous skyscrapers to magnificent bridges that fly over the oceans and connect the islands, down to the most beautiful modern homes, structural steel is widely used in all of these structures regardless of the design they originate from.
 Structural steel is used more in the construction industry because it provides building professionals the liberty to bring their designs to life.
 Irrespective of the kind of construction project, you will most likely be using structural steel in one form or another to complete the project for a longer lifespan.
 Structural steel comes with amazing and distinct qualities from other construction materials making it undeniably the material of choice among construction professionals like the architects, engineers and many building contractors across Australia.
-Below are some of the most recognizable reasons structural steel is a preferred choice for construction.
+Below are some of the most recognisable reasons structural steel is a preferred choice for construction.

 Beyond doubt, structural steel is the strongest construction material here in Australia and all over the world.
 Even concrete structures need steel reinforcements to attain stability.
 Concrete has high compressive strength but poor tensile strength while structural steel has high strength both under the action of tension and compression forces.
-It has the highest strength-to-weight ratio than any other building material, making it more favored for the building and construction of both large-scale and small-scale structures like long and high bridges like the Sydney Harbour Bridge and skyscrapers.
+It has the highest strength-to-weight ratio than any other building material, making it more favoured for the building and construction of both large-scale and small-scale structures like long and high bridges like the Sydney Harbour Bridge and skyscrapers.

 In Australia, national standards are followed in the production of structural steel.
 Structural steel plates like the XLERPLATE® steel produced is produced according to Australian Standards.
 With grades ranging from medium to high strength steel plate products with varying nominal yield strengths.